Notify me

 To think clearly about the perspectives presented in this article, it’s important to understand the relevant concepts.
 A lot of people assume they know what they mean when they use words like “art”, but, if you ask for a precise definition, most people will realize that they don’t really have one.

-What Is Jewelry?
+What Is jewellery?

-fine jewelry simple gold rings.
+fine jewellery simple gold rings.

-While these days in the “Western world”, the choice of the jewelry one wears would be seen as an expression of individual style, aesthetic preferences and emotional connections, there are still many parts of the world where jewelry has a more practical use, such as in areas of India where one’s personal wealth is still typically worn on the body in the form of gold necklaces etc.
+While these days in the “Western world”, the choice of the jewellery one wears would be seen as an expression of individual style, aesthetic preferences and emotional connections, there are still many parts of the world where jewellery has a more practical use, such as in areas of India where one’s personal wealth is still typically worn on the body in the form of gold necklaces etc.

-Some jewelry also has cultural meanings, specific ones like symbols of membership of a sub-culture, as well as more general ones like symbolizing status.
+Some jewellery also has cultural meanings, specific ones like symbols of membership of a sub-culture, as well as more general ones like symbolizing status.
 While it has become part of accepted culture, few people realize that the concept of engagement and wedding rings is mainly the result of marketing by relevant industries.

 What Is Art?